K2-288Bb: Discovery

 K2-288 was observed by the Kepler space telescope during Campaign 4 of its extended K2 "Second Light" mission, lasting from April through September 2015.
 A group of astronomers looked through this data to try and find transiting exoplanets.
 However, because of Kepler's decreased stability after the failure of two reaction wheels, the start of each campaign had extreme systematic errors, and these few days of data were discarded by the team.
 For K2-288, they only found two transits in the remaining data, not enough to merit follow-up studies.
-As a result, this system was pushed aside for more convincing candidates.
+As a result, this system was put aside for more convincing candidates.

 After the first analysis, the same team used better methods to model the systematic errors caused by K2 and re-processed all the Campaign 4 data they had.
 However, instead of looking through it all again by eye, they decided to upload it to the new Zooniverse project Exoplanet Explorers in April 2017.
-Among other systems like K2-138, citizen scientists also spotted three transits of the red dwarf star EPIC 210693462.
+Among other systems, like K2-138, citizen scientists also spotted three transits of the red dwarf star EPIC 210693462.
 Several volunteers started a lengthy discussion thread about the system, concluding that, with the current transit and stellar parameters, the planet candidate was very similar in both size and temperature to Earth.
 This caught the attention of the original team of astronomers and another at NASA Goddard who independently found the three transits at the same time, and follow-up observations were started.

 The group, led by Adina Feinstein, started by obtaining spectra of the star using the Keck Observatory in Hawaii, where they noticed that there was a secondary companion star.
 This meant there was a possibility that the second star was creating the transit signal, and it wasn't a real planet.
 However, the team concluded that it was far more likely to be an exoplanet and not a false positive.
 They used data from Kepler, as well as a transit observed by the Spitzer Space Telescope, to determine which star the planet orbited.
 Observations and modelling suggested the transit data was most compatible with the planet transiting the smaller, secondary star.
 The team was then able to calculate the radius, orbit, and temperature of the planet, and they announced their results at the 233rd American Astronomical Society meeting in Seattle on January 7, 2019.